 It can be helpful to classify pain to better understand what causes it and find the best way to treat it.

 Keep in mind that many categories of pain overlap with each other.
-For example, all types of pain are either acute or chronic, and nociceptive pain can be either somatic or visceral: ³
+These include: ³

-Nociceptive: Pain caused by damage to your tissues, such as touching a hot stove or stubbing your toe.
+Pain that’s caused by damage to your tissues, such as touching a hot stove or stubbing your toe.

-Neuropathic: Persistent pain caused by damage to the nerves and other parts of the nervous system.
+Persistent pain that’s caused by damage to the nerves and other parts of the nervous system.
 This type of pain is often difficult to relieve.

-Inflammatory: Pain caused by the immune system’s inflammatory response, which can be passing (e.g. when you hurt your knee) or long-lasting in case of inflammatory diseases.
+Pain that’s caused by the immune system’s inflammatory response, which can be passing (e.g. when you hurt your knee) or long-lasting in case of inflammatory diseases like rheumatoid arthritis.

 cbdMD is by far one of the largest CBD brands currently on the market and they’ve developed a very diverse selection of CBD oils and products.

 Most of our understanding of CBD’s analgesic (pain-relieving) effects comes from animal studies, so more clinical evidence is needed.

-Having said that, it’s important to note that THC from medical marijuana seems to have stronger analgesic effects than taking CBD.
-It also enhances THC’s effects, which means that using both cannabinoids together is ideal for optimal pain relief.
+Having said that, THC from medical marijuana seems to have stronger analgesic effects.
+Besides, CBD works in synergy with THC, so using both cannabinoids together is ideal for pain relief.

 For example, one animal study found that combining THC with CBD led to a 200-fold increase in their effectiveness at low doses. ⁶

-This system is composed of cannabinoid receptors, endocannabinoids made in the body, and specific enzymes.
-While not yet fully understood, it plays an important role in maintaining homeostasis: a healthy state of balance. ⁷
+Composed of cannabinoid receptors, endocannabinoids made in the body, and specific enzymes, it plays an important role in maintaining homeostasis: a healthy state of balance. ⁷

-To achieve this, the ECS is involved in regulating vital functions and processes such as pain.
+The ECS is involved in regulating vital functions and processes, including pain.
 In fact, the ECS influences every part of the pain processing pathways, with endocannabinoids acting much like a “brake” that reduces the feeling of pain. ⁸

 Additionally, there’s growing evidence that suppressing the enzymes that break down the two major endocannabinoids — anandamide and 2-AG — can be an effective strategy to relieve pain.